deco3500-2017/Frying_Nemo/README.md

 * Adobe Photoshop & Illustrator
 > For designing of assets like application icons and etc

-Tags: Tag your proposed idea with 5 key concepts from social and mobile lectures (e.g. awareness, Collaboration, CSCW) and 2 keywords related to your domain

 ## Tags
 ### Keywords related to communities domain